Lady Gaga Not Getting Marriage Proposals From Bradley Cooper & Jeremy Renner

 Lady Gaga’s love life has been a hot topic for many tabloids over the past few months.
 Her rumored romances with her A Star Is Born co-star and director, Bradley Cooper, as well as actor Jeremy Renner, have had fans talking about what’s really going on with the singer.

-According to Gossip Cop, a story about Lady Gaga’s relationships with Bradley Cooper and Jeremy Renner.
+According to Gossip Cop, a story about Lady Gaga’s relationships with Bradley Cooper and Jeremy Renner is false.
 In Touch Weekly claims to have insiders that say both actors have been begging to marry Gaga, and that she’s torn between the two.

-The insider says that Gaga’s gotten to know Jeremy well, and that she really likes spending time with him, adding that he’s the safer choice, because he’s not currently in a relationship, and likely wouldn’t break her heart.
+The insider says that Gaga’s gotten to know Jeremy well and that she really likes spending time with him, adding that he’s the safer choice because he’s not currently in a relationship and likely wouldn’t break her heart.

-Meanwhile, Cooper is currently in a serious relationship with model, Irina Shayk, whom he shares a child with.
+Meanwhile, Cooper is currently in a serious relationship with model Irina Shayk, whom he shares a child with.
 The tabloid’s source claims that Bradley believed that Gaga would always be there waiting for him, and now considers Jeremy serious competition.

-However, GC reveals that those sources are not correct, and that neither Cooper nor Renner have proposed marriage to Gaga.
+However, GC reveals that those sources are not correct and that neither Cooper nor Renner have proposed marriage to Gaga.

 The singer’s rep has already dispelled any rumors that she is even dating Renner, and Gaga herself told fans that there was no torrid affair between her and Cooper during an appearance on Jimmy Kimmel Live!

-As previously reportedly by The Inquisitr, Lady Gaga has allegedly been staying quiet about her friendship with Jeremy Renner.
+As previously reported by The Inquisitr, Lady Gaga has allegedly been staying quiet about her friendship with Jeremy Renner.

 “She’s playing coy about their friendship,” an insider told Life & Style, adding that Gaga and Renner “are super cute together,” and that “the chemistry between them is real,” and that she and the actor “have more than just music in common.”